Skip to content

 Every role belongs to a role type that determines how it can be managed and who it can be assigned to.

-• System Managed — Reserved for roles the starter ships with.
-Their definitions (name, permissions) are managed by seeders and cannot be edited or deleted through the admin panel.
-However, users with ManageAll can assign and remove system-managed roles from users via the UI (unless the role is also assignment-locked).
+• System Managed - Reserved for roles the starter ships with.
+Their definitions (name, permissions) are seeder-managed and cannot be edited or deleted through the admin panel.
+Users with ManageAll can assign and remove system-managed roles from users via the UI (unless the role is also assignment-locked).

 • Application Admin - For roles that grant administrative capabilities within your application (e.g., “Department Manager”, “Content Editor”).
 Created and managed by administrators in Filament.